jaamaalxyz/100-days-of-code/log.md

 ### R1D30 - May 16, 2018

 Today I have completed 1 month of coding. its going very fast and I learned so many topics and used HTML5, CSS3, JavaScript, jQuery and Bootstrap to build some good stuff.
 I also used git, github, sublimeText, VSCode and Codepen. lots of stuff have to learn and I will be complete my journey in time.
 Insallah.

+### R1D31 - May 17, 2018

+Today I have completed some JavaScript challenges from @freeCodeCamp and completed Responsive Design first segment from @udacity

+### R1D32 - May 18, 2018

+Today I have completly redesigned my "Random Quote Machine" project.